 When you’re looking for a crested gecko tank, the chances are that you will look at either a 10-gallon or a 30-gallon tank.
 But there are bigger tank sizes available.
-This poses the question of whether a tank can be too big for a crested gecko?
+So this poses the question of whether a tank can be too big for a crested gecko?

 A tank can never be too big for a crested gecko.
 Bigger tanks are still small compared to their natural habitat.
 Big tanks (40-gallon or larger) provide many benefits, such as increased volume and height.
 However, juvenile crested geckos should be housed in standard-sized tanks (up to 30-gallon).

 Tanks larger than 30-gallon should not be used for crested geckos that weigh less than 25 grams.
 Hatchlings and juvenile crested geckos should not be housed in such big tanks because they can have difficulty finding food and water.

 A big tank can also be scary for small crested geckos if there aren’t enough hides in them.
 Such a big tank will also make it more difficult for you to keep an eye on your crested gecko’s health and behavior.

 Tank Sizes for Crested Geckos

 A lot of reptile brands have vertical terrariums in standard sizes.
 However, the descriptions that are given to these tank sizes can differ from brand to brand.
-You can find these standard sizes in the table below (with my own size description).
+You can find these standard sizes in the table below (with my size description).